Planning and Environment Coronavirus Update

 The Coronavirus (Scotland) Act 2020 has now come into force and has implications for our planning and environment service.

-Since the restrictions on movement have come into force the Planning Service has determined 3865 planning applications and Building Standards has granted 2874 building warrants and accepted 3137 completion certificates.
+Since 23 March 2020 the Planning Service has determined 5216 planning applications and Building Standards has determined 3906 building warrants; and accepted or rejected 5471 completion certificates.

 On this page you can find out about current arrangements for the following: